alifier/Boston_Housing/README.md

 # Project: Predicting Boston Housing Prices
-## Goal: Model Evaluation and Validation
+## Goal: Model Evaluation and Validation for the Prediction of Boston Housing Prices
 ## This report is a modified version of my solution to the 'Boston Housing' Udacity Project that is part of the Machine Learning Engineer Nanodegree program

 The report is saved in an iPython Notebook format.
 To review it click on the [Boston_Housing.ipynb](./Boston_Housing.ipynb) file.